Anti-Slavery Statement

 The Group has continued to improve its supplier management processes by enhancing its onboarding processes and ensuring that more suppliers are contracting on the Group’s standard form of supplier contract.

-For those categories of suppliers where we believe there to be a greater risk of modern slavery identified above, we use an enhanced standard form contract which includes more stringent provisions in relation to the prevention of modern slavery which allows us to terminate the agreement should we reasonably believe that the supplier has not adhered to our standards in relation to Modern Slavery.
+Our standard form services agreement now includes provisions in relation to the prevention of modern slavery, and allows us to terminate the agreement should we reasonably believe that the supplier has not adhered to our standards in relation to Modern Slavery.

 Measuring the effectiveness of our approach